amandathedev/react-evernote-guided-project-chicago-web-062419/process.md

 9. Fetch from the API in componentDidMount, create const variables of the API URL(s),
 10. Add the fetched data to the empty aray with setState (note: if you console.log and still see an empty array, it's because it's asynchronous. console.log in the render instead)
 11. Pass the array as a prop to child components (NoteContainer -> Sidebar & Content)
-12. Iterate through the notes array, pass the individual notes and IDs to child components (Sidebar -> NoteList)
+12. Iterate through the notes array, pass the notes and IDs to child components (Sidebar -> NoteList)
 13. Display the individual notes in the sidebar -> noteitem
 14. Truncate note body with slice
 15. Pass handleClick function from NoteContainer all the way down to NoteItem
 16. Set displayContent as a state in NoteContainer, write a handleClick function to change the boolean
 17. Add a selectedNote state to display the note that is clicked (use note.id)
 18. Create, pass, and call a function to display the editForm on click.
 Use state to toggle
+19. Pass selectedNote (now called 'note') from Content to NoteEditor
+20. Display the content as input values in the edit form

 _Questions_